 If eyes are the window to the soul, then eye movement is a dead giveaway of what a stranger is looking for, as they shift their gaze while talking to you.
+Upon close observation, you will know that eye movements reveal the difference between love and lust.

 Not that we can be totally surprised, because eyes say a lot about someone’s intentions.
 I mean, look at Crazy Eyes on Orange Is The New Black.
 There’s a lot to be deduced from her adorably wonky stare.

 When a stranger looks into your eyes, it could signal romantic love, but if their eyes slide down your body, they’re probably feeling sexually attracted to you, a new study finds.
+That’s how eye movement can reveal feelings of love.

 Stephanie Cacioppo, one of the authors, said: